fixthestatusquo/proca/docs/config.md

 Register is the main form used to collect personal data and consent.

-- validateEmail: (default:true) do not use the micro-service that validates that the domain is valid and able to receive emails
+- validateEmail: (default:true) do not use the micro-service that validates that the domain is valid and able to receive emails.
+Will increase number of invalid emails if false
-- source: (default: true) do not register the utm parameters or the location
+- tracking: (default: true) do not register the utm parameters or the (anonymised) location.
+Might decrease security if false

 ### Field (config.component.register.field)